MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/traffic/traffic-incident-data.md

 ---
 title: "Traffic Incident Data | Microsoft Docs"
-description: "The response returned by a Traffic URL contains one or more TrafficIncident resources.
-This article contains a table that describes the fields in the traffic incident resource.
-JSON and XML examples are shown." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article contains a table that describes the fields in the traffic incident resource.
+JSON and XML formats are shown." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""